-1. The Law Society has determined that racism is systemic in both legal professions, i.e., among the 50,000 lawyers and the 8,000 paralegals practising in Ontario.
+1. The Law Society has found that racism is systemic in both legal professions in Ontario, lawyers and paralegals, but the evidence does not support such a finding.

 “Systemic [racism] can be described as patterns of behaviour, policies or practices that are part of the structures of an organization, and which create or perpetuate disadvantage for racialized persons.”

 4. What is the “structure” of our self-governing “organization” if not the Benchers’ administration of the Law Society and their control of its members by the implementation of the Society’s rules, policies, practices and procedures?